 - Always place your baby on their back to sleep, both night and day.

 Keep your baby smoke free during pregnancy and after birth.

 The safest place for your baby to sleep at night is in a cot in your room.

 Place your baby with their feet to the foot of the cot.

 Make sure your baby's head and face stays uncovered when asleep.

 Keep the cot free of soft objects and anything loose or fluffy.

 Breastfeed your baby, if possible.

 - Don't smoke during pregnancy.
-Don't smoke or allow anyone to smoke in the home or in the car.
+Don't smoke or allow anyone to smoke in the home or in the car. - Don't smoke or allow anyone to smoke in the home or in the car.
 Never fall asleep in bed with your baby if you or your partner smokes.
 Never share a bed with your baby when you have taken alcohol or drugs (including medication that may make you drowsy).
 It is not safe to bed share if your baby is less than three months old or was born prematurely or had a low birth weight.
 Never fall asleep with your baby on a sofa or an armchair.
 Don't let your baby get too hot.